Centralized procurement sounds ideal; one location managing most, if not all, of an organization's purchasing decisions.

-Anyone who has had to function within a decentralized procurement system knows the downsides.
-There are more Requests for Proposals (RFPs) to issue, more suppliers to manage, and more maverick spending to monitor.
-In other words, there's just more chaos.
+Anyone who has had to function within a decentralized procurement system knows the downsides of using such a strategy.
+There are more Requests for Proposals (RFPs) to issue, more suppliers to manage and more maverick spending to monitor.
+In other words, there is more chaos.

-But making the switch isn't always straightforward.
-Or easy.
-If you can't decide if moving to centralized procurement is worth the trouble, check out the infographic below.
-It explains the pros and cons so you can determine if it's right for your business.
+Making the switch to centralized procurement isn't always straightforward or easy.
+If you're having trouble deciding if moving to centralized procurement is worth the potential hassle, check out the infographic below.
+The graphic explains the pros and cons of centralized procurement so you can determine if it's right for your organization.

 For a more in-depth guide to centralized procurement, read this article.